MV-MR: multi-views and multi-representations for self-supervised learning and knowledge distillation: : Motivation and Intuition

-\subsubsection{Dependence between embeddings of augmented data and multiple hand-crafted representations}
+\subsubsection{Dependence between Embeddings of Augmented Data and Multiple Hand-Crafted~Representations}

-The second mutual information $I(\tilde{\bf Z} ; {\bf Z}_k^* )$ between $\tilde{\bf Z}$ and some invariant feature ${\bf Z}_k^* $ deals with the vectors of different dimensions.
-Thus, one can either map these vectors to the same dimension and apply the above arguments, use Hilbert-Schmidt proxy \cite{NIPS2007_d5cfead9}, or proceed with the distance correlation dependence measure for the uniformity of consideration.
+The second mutual information $I(\tilde{\bf Z} ; {\bf Z}_k^* )$ between $\tilde{\bf Z}$ and some invariant feature ${\bf Z}_k^* $ deals with vectors of different dimensions.
+Thus, one can either map these vectors to the same dimension and apply the above arguments, use the Hilbert--Schmidt proxy~\cite{NIPS2007_d5cfead9}, or~proceed with the distance correlation dependence measure for the uniformity of consideration.
 We focus on the distance correlation case due to its property of handling vectors of different dimensions and its ability to capture higher-order data statistics.

-\section{Related work}
+\section{Related~Work}

-{\bf Pretext task methods.} The main idea behind these methods is to design a specific task {\em a.k.a. pretext task} for the dataset which will contain some "labels" of the pretext task without having any access to the labels of the target task.
-Such pretext tasks include but are not limited to: applying and predicting parameters of the geometric transformations \cite{gidaris2018unsupervised}, jigsaw puzzle solving \cite{noroozi2016unsupervised}, etc., inpainting \cite{pathak2016context}and colorization \cite{larsson2017colorization} of the images and reversing augmentations.
-Typically, the pretext task methods and coupled with other SSL techniques in recent years \cite{kinakh2021scatsimclr}, \cite{yi2022using}, \cite{zaiem2021pretext}.
+{\bf {Pretext} task methods.} The main idea behind these methods is to design a specific task, {\em a.k.a. pretext task}, for the dataset that contains some ``labels'' of the pretext task without having any access to the labels of the target task.
+Such pretext tasks include, but are not limited to, applying and predicting parameters of the geometric transformations~\cite{gidaris2018unsupervised}, jigsaw puzzle solving~\cite{noroozi2016unsupervised}, inpainting~\cite{pathak2016context} and colorization~\cite{larsson2017colorization} of the images, and reversing augmentations.
+Typically, the~pretext task methods have been coupled with other SSL techniques in recent years~\cite{kinakh2021scatsimclr,yi2022using,zaiem2021pretext}.

-{\bf Contrastive methods.} Most of the contrastive SSL methods are based on different extensions of the InfoNCE\cite{oord2018representation} formulation.
-The InfoNCE method is based on the direct maximization of the mutual information between the input image $\bf{X}$ and its embedding $\bf{Z}$, via minimization of the contrastive loss.
-Thus, the estimation of the distributions $p(\bf{z}|\bf{x})$ and $p(\bf{z})$ with the marginalization over $\tilde{\bf{X}}$.
-The examples of contrastive methods are SimCLR\cite{chen2020simple}, SwAV \cite{caron2020unsupervised}, DINO \cite{caron2021emerging}.
+{\bf {Contrastive} methods.} Most of the contrastive SSL methods are based on different extensions of the InfoNCE~\cite{oord2018representation} formulation.
+The InfoNCE method is based on the direct maximization of the mutual information between the input image and its positive pairs via minimization of the contrastive loss.
+Examples of contrastive methods are SimCLR~\cite{chen2020simple}, SwAV~\cite{caron2020unsupervised}, and DINO~\cite{caron2021emerging}.